uhuruos/CloverOS/README.md

 ### Why twm?

 Low ram footprint.
 You can move windows by holding alt+leftclick, resize windows with alt+rightclick and close windows with ctrl+alt+rightclick.
 The taskbar minimizes and restores windows. twm's settings are in `~/.twmrc`.
-You can also `emerge mate`, `plasma-desktop`, `lxde-meta`, or `xfce-meta` and set it to run by default eg: `sed -i "s/twm/startxfce4/" ~/.bash_profile`

 ### What programs does this come with?